Hokies make record 21 3-pointers in 100-64 win

 John Crosby led Delaware State (0-4) with 19 points.

+“We have a number of kids that can shoot the ball,” Virginia Tech head coach Mike Young said.
+“I empower them.
+When the leather hits your hands, let ‘er rip.
+If you’re open and in rhythm, and it’s a practice shot … we have a number of kids that shoot the ball well.
+I didn’t think we took a bad shot.
+I thought they were rhythm shots and good shots.”

-Virginia Tech set a school record by hitting 21 3-pointers.
+Virginia Tech also set an ACC record with its 21 3-pointers.
 The Hokies hit 21 of their 37 3-point attempts, with Alleyne, Cone and Isaiah Wilkins hitting five each.
 Virginia Tech shot a season-best 56.5% (35 of 62) from the floor.

+“They shot the cover off the ball,” Delaware State head coach Eric Skeeters said.
+“You think you did a good job of guard and rotate and switch and getting out to them, and then ‘Boom!
+Boom!
+Boom!’ … They played like an ACC team to their credit.”

 TIP-INS

 Virginia Tech: The Hokies finally were able to get Wilkins going after a slow start to the season.
-Wilkins, one of their more experienced players, was shooting just 34.8 percent (24 of 69) and had made just two 3-pointers on the season, but he scored 15 points in what marked his best outing of the season by far.
+Wilkins, one of their more experienced players, was shooting just 34.8% (24 of 69) and had made just two 3-pointers coming into the game, but he scored 15 points in what marked his best outing of the season by far.

 UP NEXT